 - The number of recommendations from persons knowledgeable of the applicant’s ability depends upon the specific program of choice.
 Consult the individual program requirements or the person directing that program for specified information.

 - Evidence of scholastic background that indicates ability to do satisfactory graduate work.
 Usually this is considered to be a B average.

-- A statement of academic or professional goals, appropriate to the specific program.
+- A resume and a statement of academic or professional goals, appropriate to the specific program.

 - Specific admission requirements, including undergraduate G.P.A., of individual degree programs are listed in the individual programs’ information.

 - Admission to a program leading to a master's or doctorate degree is given only by the dean of the Graduate School when the following conditions are fulfilled:

 - The documentation required above is complete.

 - A positive recommendation is received from the associate dean or graduate program director of the department or school involved.
 (A personal interview may be required.)